‘RHONY’ Star LuAnn De Lesseps Is Still ‘P**sed’ At Jill Zarin For Reportedly Ruining Her Wedding

 According to The Hollywood Gossip, de Lesseps also stirred up drama with her last-minute gift request.
 De Lesseps originally told guests that they could donate to charities instead of giving her and D’Agostino traditional wedding gifts.
 She switched gears just prior to the wedding and started a GoFundMe page for a sick relative.
 De Lesseps then asked her guests to contribute money to help pay for medical expenses, despite keeping the identity of the relative a complete secret.

-Despite all the drama surrounding the wedding, Romper reports that de Lesseps actually had a great time.
+Despite all the drama surrounding the wedding, Romper reported that de Lesseps actually had a great time.
 The couple tied the knot in Palm Beach in a three-day wedding extravaganza that included the rehearsal dinner on board a yacht.
 There were around 250 people at the wedding, most of whom were close friends and family.
 Apart from Zarin, the only other RHONY stars at the ceremony were Dorinda Medley, who was a bridesmaid, and Kelly Bensimon.

 “I want people around me who are celebrating our love and who are really positive about our life together,” LuAnn de Lesseps said.
 “I wanted it to be family and friends and not a Housewives thing.”